morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 get_template_part( 'template-parts/post-list/post-list', '' );
 ```

+The logic is the same: pass an array of arguments which can be handled dynamic instead of a list of arguments which is static.

 ## Single responsibility principle

 Every folder, file, class, function, mixin - you name it - is meant to [do one thing and do it well](https://alistapart.com/article/coding-with-clarity#section1).